needle-mirror/com.unity.netcode/Documentation~/ghost-snapshots.md

 The codegen does not support all value types, but you can create an assembly with a name ending with `.NetCodeGen`.
 This assembly should contain a class implementing the interface __IGhostDefaultOverridesModifier__.
 Implement the method `public void ModifyTypeRegistry(TypeRegistry typeRegistry, string netCodeGenAssemblyPath)` and register additional types in the typeRegistry.
 The types you register will be used by the code-gen.

-## Importance
-The server operates on a fixed bandwidth, and sends a single packet with snapshot data of customizable size every network tick.
-It fills the packet with the entities of the highest importance.
-Several factors determine the importance of the entities: you can specify the base importance per ghost type, which Unity then scales by age.
-You can also supply your own method to scale the importance on a per-chunk basis.

-Once a packet is full, the server sends it and the remaining entities are missing from the snapshot.
-Because the age of the entity influences the importance, it is more likely that the server will include those entities in the next snapshot.
-The importance is only calculated per chunk, not per entity.

-### Distance based importance
-You can use a custom function to scale the importance per chunk.
-For example, if a singleton entity with the `GhostDistanceImportance` component on it exists on the server, the netcode makes sure that all the ghosts in the World are split into groups based on the tile size in that singleton.

-You must add a `GhostConnectionPosition` component to each connection to determine which tile the connection should prioritize.
-This `GhostSendSystem` passes this information to the `ScaleImportanceByDistance` in `GhostDistanceImportance` which then uses it to scale the importance of a chunk based on its distance in tiles or any other metric you define in your code.

 ## Entity spawning

 When the client side receives a new ghost, the ghost type is determined by a set of classification systems and then a spawn system spawns it.
 There is no specific spawn message, and when the client receives an unknown ghost ID, it counts as an implicit spawn.